 The deficiencies and recommendations related to dam safety are summarized in the following table.
-None of the issues are high priorities.
-The level of priority is assigned to each item in the table are based on priority ratings developed by Teck (and consistent with HSRC) as follows:
+Aligned with the noted good state of repair of the facility and no observed or computed stability concerns, none of the issues are high priorities.
+The levels of priority assigned to each item in the table are based on priority ratings developed by Teck (and consistent with HSRC) as follows:

-- Priority 1 A high probability or actual dam safety issue considered immediately dangerous to life, health or the environment, or a significant risk of regulatory enforcement. - Priority 2 If not corrected could likely result in dam safety issues leading to injury, environmental impact or significant regulatory enforcement; or a repetitive deficiency that demonstrates a systematic breakdown of procedures. - Priority 3 Single occurrences of deficiencies or non-conformances that alone would not be expected to result in dam safety issues. - Priority 4 Best Management Practice as a suggestion for continuous improvement towards industry best practices that could further reduce potential risks.
+Priority 1 A high probability or actual dam safety issue considered immediately dangerous to life, health or the environment, or a significant risk of regulatory enforcement.

+Priority 2 If not corrected could likely result in dam safety issues leading to injury, environmental impact or significant regulatory enforcement; or a repetitive deficiency that demonstrates a systematic breakdown of procedures.

+Priority 3 Single occurrences of deficiencies or non-conformances that alone would not be expected to result in dam safety issues.

+Priority 4 Best Management Practice as a suggestion for continuous improvement towards industry best practices that could further reduce potential risks.